Arrhythmogenic cardiomyopathy: Pathogenesis

 The pathogenesis of ACM is largely unknown.
 Apoptosis (programmed cell death) appears to play a large role.
 It was previously thought that only the right ventricle is involved, but recent cohorts have shown many cases of left ventricular disease and biventricular disease.
 The disease process starts in the subepicardial region and works its way towards the endocardial surface, leading to transmural involvement (possibly accounting for the aneurysmal dilatation of the ventricles).
 Residual myocardium is confined to the subendocardial region and the trabeculae of the ventricles.
 These trabeculae may become hypertrophied.

 Aneurysmal dilatation is seen in 50% of cases at autopsy.
 It usually occurs in the diaphragmatic, apical, and infundibular regions (known as the triangle of dysplasia).
 The left ventricle is involved in 50–67% of individuals.
 If the left ventricle is involved, it is usually late in the course of disease, and confers a poor prognosis.

 There are two pathological patterns seen in ACM, Fatty infiltration and fibro-fatty infiltration.

 Fatty infiltration

-The first, fatty infiltration, is confined to the right ventricle.
+At first, fatty infiltration, is confined to the right ventricle.
 This involves a partial or near-complete substitution of myocardium with fatty tissue without wall thinning.
 It involves predominantly the apical and infundibular regions of the RV.
 The left ventricle and ventricular septum are usually spared.
 No inflammatory infiltrates are seen in fatty infiltration.
 There is evidence of myocyte (myocardial cell) degeneration and death seen in 50% of cases of fatty infiltration.